ChunxuGuo/High-Level-Synthesis-Flow-on-Zynq-using-Vitis-HLS/Lab2.md

     Number of FFs used:
     Number of LUTs used:

-10. For the *rgb2yuv* function the worst case latency is reported as **17207041** clock cycles.
-The reported latency can be estimated as follows.
-* RGB2YUV_LOOP_Y total loop latency = 7 x 1280 = 8960 cycles
-* 1 entry and 1 exit clock for loop RGB2YUV_LOOP_Y = 8962 cycles
-* RGB2YUV_LOOP_X loop body latency = 8962 cycles
-* RGB2YUV_LOOP_X total loop latency = 8962 x 1920 =17207040 cycles
-* 1 exit clock for the loop = 17207041 cycle

 ### Remove the pipeline optimization done by Vitis HLS automatically by adding pipeline off pragma
+1. Select **Project > New Solution** or click on the button from the tools bar buttons.

 ### Turn OFF INLINE and Apply PIPELINE Directive
 #### Create a new solution by copying the previous solution settings.
-Prevent the automatic INLINE and apply PIPELINE directive.
+Apply the PIPELINE directive.
 Generate the solution and understand the output.
 1. Select **Project > New Solution** or click on the button from the tools bar buttons.
 2. A *Solution Configuration* dialog box will appear.
 Note that the check boxes of *Copy directives and constraints from solution* are checked with *solution1* selected.
 Click the **Finish** button to create a new solution with the default settings.
     <p align="center">